lemieux-lab/BamQuery/docs/source/configuration.rst

         │   ├

-where the path for a cram file from GTEx, looks like follows:  ``/home/GTEX/brain_amygdala/SRR1333352/SRR1333352.cram``.
+With this file structure, a cram path file for GTEx should look like this:  ``/home/GTEX/brain_amygdala/SRR1333352/SRR1333352.cram``.

 In this example, BamQuery creates the key ``brain_amygdala_SRR1333352`` to save information related to this sample.

-The following is the information that BamQuery stores for each sample in array form:
+This information is organized in a list as follows:
 0: ``/home/GTEX/brain_amygdala/SRR1333352/SRR1333352.cram`` --> Whole path to bam/cram file |br|
 1: ``80302110`` --> Total Primary Read count in the bam/cram file |br|
 2: ``brain_amygdala`` --> Tissue |br|